jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

   onAdaptableReady={(adaptableApi, gridOptions) => { ... }}
 />
 ```
-Similarly in the Angular Wrappers you will do:
+Similarly in the Angular Wrappers there is a **Modules** attribute:

 ```ts
  public agGridModules: Module[] = AllEnterpriseModules;